Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To find out whether your cancer has come back or spread after treatment

-Your doctor may check for another breast cancer tumor marker called CA 15-3.
+Your healthcare provider may check for another breast cancer tumor marker called CA 15-3.
 You may also have other diagnostic tests.

-It's important to know that a positive CA 27-29 test does not mean you have breast cancer or that breast cancer has come back.
-Your test results can be higher than normal for other types of cancer, such as liver, pancreatic, ovarian, and colorectal cancers.
+It's important to know that a positive CA 27-29 test does not mean that you have breast cancer or that breast cancer has come back.
+Your test results can be higher than normal for other types of cancer.
+These include liver, pancreatic, ovarian, and colorectal cancers.
 Some conditions that aren't cancer may cause a positive CA 27-29 test.
-Notably, some people with breast cancer do not have a positive CA 27-29 blood test.
+And some people with breast cancer do not have a positive CA 27-29 blood test.

 If your CA 27-29 is less than 38 U/mL, it may mean that you don't have active breast cancer.

 If your CA 27-29 is 38 U/mL or greater, you may have active breast cancer, your breast cancer may have come back, or your breast cancer may have spread.
 When breast cancer spreads to an area outside the breast, it is called metastasis.

 If your CA 27-29 is 38 U/mL or greater, you may have a condition other than breast cancer that raises CA 27-29.
 These conditions include other types of cancers.
 They also include noncancerous breast diseases, cysts of the ovary, and liver disease.
 When CA 27-29 goes up because of a condition other than cancer, the test is called a false-positive.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.